Bhupesh-V/Bhupesh-V.github.io/now.md

 title: What I am doing now
 description: What is Bhupesh upto nowadays?
 A snapshot of what I am doing at the moment.
 permalink: /now/
-last_modified_at: 2024-11-16
+last_modified_at: 2024-12-14
 ---

 ## Trying to level up

-- At the moment I have around 3+ YoE as a software professional, the transition from this mid-level position to a senior is a bit hard, but I'm trying to get there.
+- At the moment I have around 3+ YoE as a professional software engineer, the transition from this mid-level position to a senior is a bit hard, but I'm trying to get there.
+Frankly, I believe its going to take a lot of years to get there.
 - 2 key things I am trying to figure out:
   - Working with large scale systems, i.e. products/projects with a large user base.
 Not sure if that even matters in the grand scheme of things.
   - How to lead larger projects.
 As in taking _more_ responsibilites & ownership.